Tejasvk/Tejasvk.github.io/_pages/about.md

 I have worked on diverse topics including theory of distributed computing, privacy preserving technologies, statistical queries, and Bayesian inference.
-My research work has been published in top machine learning and privacy conferences including ICML, AISTATS, and KDD.
+My research work has been published in top machine learning (ICML/AISTATS/KDD), data mining/database (SIGMOD/VLDB/ICDE/TKDE), and distributed computing (IPDPS) venues.

 My research background provides me the emotional tenacity required to navigate in the uncertain/unexplored waters.